-In order to be trustworthy both in general terms and from the point of view of ethics, and so in order to be adopted in applications where living being welfare depend upon their behavior, certification and assurance1 of agent systems is a crucial issue.
-Pre-deployment (or 'static' or 'a priori') assurance and certification techniques for agent systems include verification and testing.
-We restrict ourselves to agent systems based upon computational logic, i.e., implemented in logicbased languages and architectures such as those presented in the survey [Bordini et al., 2006].
-Most verification methods for logical agents rely upon model-checking (cf. [Kouvaros and Lomuscio, 2017] and the references therein), and some (e.g., [Shapiro et al., 2010]) upon theorem proving.
+In order to be trustworthy both in general terms and from the point of view of ethics, and so in order to be adopted in applications where living being welfare depend upon their behavior, certification and assurance2 of agent systems is a crucial issue.
+Predeployment (or 'static' or 'a priori') assurance and certification techniques for agent systems include verification and testing.
+We restrict ourselves to agent systems based upon computational logic, i.e., implemented in logic-based languages and architectures such as those presented in the survey [1].
+Most verification methods for logical agents rely upon model-checking (cf. [2] and the references therein), and some (e.g., [3]) upon theorem proving.

 In our view, any 'animated' being (including software agents) that tries to be truly rational at a 'human-level' must compare and reconcile at any time its 'instinctive' behavior with the underlying general rules of 'humanistic' behavior.
 Such rules depend upon the agent's environment, and include moral/ethical principles.
 An agent should thus be able to detect violations/inconsistencies and to correct its behavior accordingly.
-Thus, in this paper we advocate methods for runtime monitoring and self-correction of agent systems, so that they exhibit forms of human-like behavior emulating selfcriticism and the ability to put in question and correct themselves.
+Thus, in this paper we advocate methods for run-time monitoring and self-correction of agent systems, so that they exhibit forms of human-like behavior emulating selfcriticism and the ability to put in question and correct themselves.

-We believe in particular that, in changing circumstances, agents should stop to reflect on their own behavior: such an act of context-dependent introspection may lead to selfmodification.
-Our approach can be seen under the perspective of Self-aware computing, where, citing [Tørresen et al., 2015], Self-aware and self-expressive computing describes an emerging paradigm for systems and applications that proactively gather information; maintain knowledge about their own internal states and environments; and then use this knowledge to reason about behaviors, revise self-imposed goals, and self-adapt....
+We believe in particular that, in changing circumstances, agents should stop to re-flect on their own behavior: such an act of context-dependent introspection may lead to self-modification.
+Our approach can be seen under the perspective of Self-aware computing, where, citing [4], Self-aware and self-expressive computing describes an emerging paradigm for systems and applications that proactively gather information; maintain knowledge about their own internal states and environments; and then use this knowledge to reason about behaviors, revise self-imposed goals, and self-adapt....
 Systems that gather unpredictable input data while responding and self-adapting in uncertain environments are transforming our relationship with and use of computers.
-As argued in [Amir et al., 2007], From an autonomous agent view, a self-aware system must have sensors, effectors, memory (including representation of state), conflict detection and handling, reasoning, learning, goal setting, and an explicit awareness of any assumptions.
+As argued in [5], From an autonomous agent view, a self-aware system must have sensors, effectors, memory (including representation of state), conflict detection and handling, reasoning, learning, goal setting, and an explicit awareness of any assumptions.
 The system should be reactive, deliberative, and reflective.